Cf. the Railway Regulations, Ch. 2.

 Applicants other than RUs applying for infrastructure capacity do not need to conclude contracts or similar with Bane NOR or others in order to apply for infrastructure capacity from Bane NOR, but they must follow the process established by Bane NOR and have access established in Bane NOR's systems, etc. before applying for infrastructure capacity.
 Bane NOR only provides access to applicants that meet application requirements in accordance with the Railway Regulations, § 1-3, letter j).

 The following terms are applicable to applicants for the use of allocated train paths:

 Bane NOR may specify further conditions for applicants on the basis of the train operation in question.
 Such further conditions must be indicated in the decision on train path allocation that is communicated to the applicant.

 RUs and other infrastructure capacity applicants can apply to conclude a framework agreement with Bane NOR concerning the use of infrastructure capacity for a period longer than a timetable period.
 Cf. the Railway Regulations, § 7-1.
 Any framework agreement must be compliant with the terms and conditions in the Railway Regulations, Ch.
 7. Bane NOR has a restrictive practice with regard to conclusion of such framework agreements with a view to ensuring efficient utilisation of rail network capacity.

-A template agreement for conclusion of a framework agreement between Bane NOR and an applicant will be provided as an annex to the Network Statement as a link to the agreement template at RNE.
+A template agreement for conclusion of a framework agreement between Bane NOR and an applicant will be provided as an annex to the Network Statement or see the link to the agreement template at RNE.

-The description of the infrastructure will be gradually incorporated in a new electronic system; TRASÉ
+The description of the infrastructure will gradually be incorporated into a new electronic system; TRASÉ

 Cf. the assessment instruction.